dochollidayxx/SuperStarTrek/README.md

 # Super Star Trek (C# Port)

-A C# console application port of the classic Super Star Trek game, originally written in BASIC.
+A C# console application port of the classic Super Star Trek game, originally written in BASIC by Mike Mayfield in 1971.

-## About
+## About the Game

+Super Star Trek is a strategic space simulation game where you command the USS Enterprise (NCC-1701) on a critical mission to eliminate Klingon warships that have invaded Federation space.
+Originally created by Mike Mayfield and later enhanced by various contributors including Dave Ahl, Bob Leedom, and John Gorders, this game became one of the most famous early computer games.

+### The Mission

+You are the captain of the USS Enterprise with a time-critical mission:
+- **Objective**: Destroy all Klingon battle cruisers in the galaxy
+- **Time Limit**: Limited stardates before they attack Federation Headquarters
+- **Resources**: Limited energy, photon torpedoes, and shield power
+- **Support**: Scattered starbases for resupply and repairs

+### Game Features

+- **8x8 Galaxy Grid**: Navigate through 64 quadrants, each containing 8x8 sectors
+- **Strategic Combat**: Use phasers and photon torpedoes against Klingon ships
+- **Resource Management**: Manage energy, shields, and torpedo supplies
+- **Ship Systems**: Deal with random damage to various ship components
+- **Tactical Decisions**: Choose when to fight, flee, or seek starbase support

+## Historical Context

-This is a faithful recreation of the Super Star Trek game that was originally created by Mike Mayfield and later modified by various contributors.
-The original BASIC source code is preserved in the `src/SuperStarTrek.Basic` folder for reference.
+This C# port preserves the gameplay mechanics and feel of the original 1978 Microsoft BASIC version while modernizing the codebase.
+The original BASIC source code is preserved in the `src/SuperStarTrek.Basic` folder for reference and historical accuracy.

 ## Getting Started